Last fall, it was tough to walk away from this pile of trusses.

 When the first truss clears the pile, I can't really believe it is happening.
 Over the winter, I've lost hope, felt overwhelmed, asked myself, have we taken on more than we can do????
 But today, as I see this truss moving, I feel newly enthusiastic and optimistic about the Momplex.
 Yes, our family can DIY this Momplex.
 We can do it!

 Step 11 Diagram:

 The truss is every so slowly brought around.
 They are fragile and there is a little wind today.

 Step 12 Diagram:

 Around the side of the Momplex it comes.
 It is huge.

 And then the truss starts to go up ...

+Up top the Ram waits for it.
 This takes forever as the boom extends, then the truss drops to allow for the boom extension.
 Then it extends and rotates, drops, and so on.